 To maintain healthy joints, you must use them for their intended purpose: to move!

-Utilizing your joints unstiffens the surrounding synovial fluid, which allows the fluid to better lubricate the movement process.
+Utilizing your joints unstiffens the surrounding synovial fluid, which allows the liquid to lubricate the movement process better.

 Of course, the key is to use your joints safely.
-This means your yoga poses should be executed in such a way that they feel challenging, but not painful.
+This means your yoga poses should be executed so they feel challenging but not painful.

 Scientific research studies have established (see sources at article’s end) that yoga has a positive impact on wellness – including brain function, heart health, mood, overall quality of life, and mobility.

 Your true internal age isn’t always revealed by looking at yourself while standing in front of a mirror.